Pearson-Higher-Ed/contextual-help/README.md

 ## Accessibility

 ### Keyboard focus

 Refer to the [drawer](https://github.com/Pearson-Higher-Ed/drawer) documentation for accessibility on the drawer component.
 The drawer takes care of managin focus as the drawer is opened and closed.

+Among the the required properties on the ContextualHelp component is the appRootId.
+This value is passed through to the drawer component and is used to identify the root element for the React tree for the application.
+(Note that the drawer for the ContextualHelp component will be placed outside of this tree.)
+An aria-hidden property will be applied to this app root element when the drawer is open to allow the screen reader to stay focused within the drawer.
+Additional information can be found in the documentation for the drawer component as mentioned in the previous paragraph.

 Contextual-Help uses the BasicView and the DetailView of the drawer.
 The BasicView is used to present a list of topics and excerpts that are clickable.
 Clicking on one will cause the display to a DetailView containing the full text of the help topic.
 Only focusable elements within the specific view that is visible are available to assistive technologies (AT) and screen readers.